 So if you increase service intervals and operate equipment for longer;

-- You immediately reduce the cost of ownership of equipment, downtime and energy consumption, and that has a direct impact on the bottom line.
+- You immediately reduce the cost of ownership of equipment, downtime, and energy consumption, which directly impacts the bottom line.
 An easy ‘win’ for little effort.

-And there’s more; new technologies, smart machines and automation, and data driven insights are helping operators optimize how they deploy their equipment.
-Which means machines operating in changing environments – different loads, speed, temperature, and humidity – is more important than ever.
+And there’s more; new technologies, smart machines, and automation, and data-driven insights are helping operators optimize how they deploy their equipment.
+This means machines operating in changing environments – different loads, speed, temperature, and humidity – are more important than ever.

 Extreme performance with nanotechnology